nathanathan/ODKScan_webapp/README.md

 Architecture
 ============

-* Most of the django code is in admin.py and models.py
+* The django code in admin.py and models.py configures what's in the admin interface.
-* When images are uploaded they are processed by ODKScan-core.
-* The transcription interface is mainly static content. views.save_transcriptions handles the data it submits.
+* actions.py contains code for processing forms with ODK Scan, rendering transcription pages and generating csvs.